Children who are creative and confident problem solvers and love Mathematics

 Hard work Perseverance = Success

 We recognise the excellent work and good effort put in by our students in learning Mathematics.
-Students are motivated to learn, persevere to solve problems and are confident to apply Mathematics.
-“I am proud to receive the Math Star certificate this term.
-I will keep trying and doing my best in Mathematics.
-I hope to get the award again!” says Syakir, a Primary 6 student, proudly.
+We equip students with problem-solving skills and importantly instill in them the virtues of perseverance, determination and confidence when they solve problems.
+“I am very happy to receive the Math Star certificate this term.
+It shows that my hard work and perseverance paid off.
+I will continue to strive to do my best in Math and other subjects.” says Cai Jun, a Primary 1 student, proudly.